Sabrinas Organizing

 ×

-Home » Home Organization » Downsizing » How to Get Rid of Household Electronics
+Home » Home Organization » Donation Locations » How to Get Rid of Household Electronics

 How to Get Rid of Household Electronics

-There are lots of electronic devices we use in our homes.
+We use many electronic devices in our homes.
 From TVs to cables, these items can pile up over time.
-Today we are discussing ways to get rid of these household electronics and give you some inspiration on where to donate them.
+Today, we are discussing ways to get rid of these household electronics and giving you some inspiration on where to donate them.
 I hope this helps you get rid of your unused ones.

-Let’s define home electronics, these items could be tube TVs, flatscreens, DVD players, CD changers, speakers, receivers, cables, and computers.
-This also includes the accessories that are purchased for these items.
+Let’s define home electronics.
+These items include tube TVs, flat screens, DVD players, CD changers, speakers, receivers, cables, and computers (Affiliate Link), as well as the accessories purchased for them.

 Jump to: